daljitdokal/raspberry-pi-ubuntu-server-k3s-awx-ansible-automated-setup/post-install/README.md

 ```bash
 ssh -L 8001:127.0.0.1:32323 [SERVER-USER]@[SERVER-IP] -p [SERVER-PORT]
 ```
-Now open your web browser and paste `http://127.0.0.1:8001`.
+Now open your web browser and paste `https://127.0.0.1:8001` (make sure its `https://`).
 You should be able to view `kubernetes-dashboard` locally.

 **Get dashboard token**